Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 11,000 Gold
 - Longbow

 **Winds Fury**: Whenever you attack a creature with _Ruunan's Hurricane_.
-Two targets within 10 feet of the original target suffers damage equal to your proficiency bonus.
+Two targets within 10 feet of the original target suffers damage equal to your dexterity modifier.

 **Critical**: Your critical strike chance increases by 1